KleinGeard/Dodger/README.md

 A falling block game I made a little less than a year ago.
 Have fun, just.. don't look at the code.

-I'm not pround of the code, I just thought I'd put it up here though.
+I'm not proud of the code, I just thought I'd put it up here though.

 Controls: